JuliaData/DataFrames.jl/docs/src/man/basics.md

 scenario the source column `:Age` is passed as an argument to transformation function `mean` and stored in the target column name `:mean_age`.

-But we are observing that `select` produces as many rows in the produced data frame as there are rows in the source data frame, a single value is repeated accordingly but this is not the case for `combine`.
+But we will observe that `select` produces as many rows in the produced data frame as there are rows in the source data frame, a single value will be repeated accordingly but this is not the case for `combine`.

 ```jldoctest dataframe
 julia> german = copy(german_ref);